• Free Stuff

 988 Suicide & Crisis Lifeline

-This is a national network of local crisis centers that provides free and confidential emotional support to people in suicidal crisis or emotional distress 24 hours a day, 7 days a week.
-You can call or text 988.
+The 988 Lifeline is a national network of local crisis centers that offers free, confidential emotional support to anyone in suicidal crisis or emotional distress.

 SAMHSA National Helpline